ykotturi/socialmedia-feedback-workshop/README.md

 ## Workshop overview

+This workshop is intended for crafters, makers, or product designers, for how to get effective feedback from their social media following.
+While this workshop is intended for those who do not have a formal background in design or the arts (i.e. "amateur designers"), we welcome those with any background (self-taught, formal training, no training).

+Pariticipants will be asked to first reflect on and share their unique experiences as crafter, designers, makers.
+The workshop will involve a series of individual reflections, group-based worked, and collaborative

 ## This is a research study

 Please note this workshop is a research study hosted by Carnegie-Mellon.
 At the beginning of the workshop, you will be presented with a consent form.
-There will be audio and video recording.
-You will be compensated $20 for your participation.
+There will be audio and video recording during the workshop.
+You will be compensated $25 for your participation.

-## This is a research study

 **When:**
-Sunday, August 18th, 2019 10a-12p
+Sunday, August 18th, 2019 10:00a-12:30p

-Thursday, August 22nd, 2019 5p-7p
+Thursday, August 22nd, 2019 6:00p-8:30p

 **Where:**
 MAC Makerspace